 What about the crumb structure?

-Can't say I'm satisfied with the result but it definitely looks better than this!
+Baking bread on a warm day is hard work!
+I can't even say I'm satisfied with the result but it definitely looks and tastes way better than this!

 Bread dough: 300 grams strong flour, 4 grams instant yeast, 5 grams salt, 10 grams extra virgin olive oil, 200 – 220 grams water.
 Topping: extra virgin olive oil, dried oregano, coarse sea salt